-- Monitoring operations of all computers and software. - Troubleshooting systems problems. - Maintaining current inventories of the software and hardware components. - Capacity monitoring and planning for all systems. - Acquiring and deploying systems. - Disaster recovery. - Installing new software and upgrading existing software. - Managing outsourced vendor relationships. - Cooperating fully with regulatory and auditing agencies.
+- Troubleshooting systems problems. - Maintaining current inventories of the software and hardware components. - Capacity monitoring and planning for all systems. - · Acquiring and deploying systems. - Disaster recovery. - Installing new software and upgrading existing software. - Managing outsourced vendor relationships. - Cooperating fully with regulatory and auditing agencies.